 To volunteer, call (360) 354-3675 or stop by.

-The Lynden Heritage Foundation is the preeminent center of history and heritage in North Whatcom County.
-It is the place people come first to discover and link themselves to the heritage of Whatcom County communities.
-The Lynden Heritage Foundation will provide county communities with the strongest sense of identity and greatest pride of self for communities.
-The Lynden Heritage Foundation will be the single greatest factor in giving the leaders of tomorrow the sense of self that allows them to develop the future and the tremendous potential that the past provides.
-The Foundation will do this by creating the most inspiring, interactive and educational exhibits, the best cared for and easily accessible collections, the best and most informative dramatic history presentations, and the most involving, entertaining and practical educational programs and curriculum along the western seaboard from Alaska to Baja.
-The Lynden Pioneer Museum will be the vehicle by which the Lynden Heritage Foundation realizes this vision.
-The Lynden Pioneer Museum is operated by the Lynden Heritage Foundation, a registered 501(c)3 non-profit organization in the State of Washington.
+The Lynden Pioneer Museum is the place people come to discover and link themselves to the heritage of Whatcom County communities.
+The museum will be a contributing influence in giving the leaders of tomorrow the sense of self that allows them to develop the future and the potential that the past provides.
+The museum will do this by creating inspiring, interactive and educational exhibits.
+The Lynden Pioneer Museum is the vehicle by which the Lynden Pioneer Foundation realizes this vision.